Workshop on Incomplete Data

 for constructing fast EM-type algorithms.
 Here an optimal EM algorithm

-for the multivariate (including univariate) t-distribution with known degrees
+for the multivariate (including univariate) t-distribution with

 of freedom, simulation studies and theoretical derivations (the rate of